US economic growth weakened to 0.7 percent in first quarter

 The U.S. economy turned in the weakest performance in three years in the January-March quarter as consumers sharply slowed their spending.
-The result underscores the challenge facing President Donald Trump in achieving his ambitious economic growth targets.
+The result repeats a pattern that has characterized the recovery: lackluster beginnings to the year.

 The gross domestic product, the total output of goods and services, grew by just 0.7 percent in the first quarter following a gain of 2.1 percent in the fourth quarter, the Commerce Department reported Friday.